kshedden/case_studies/methods/glm.md

 $(y_i, x_i), i=1, \ldots, n$, each observation follows a specific probability distribution in the collection.
-For example, in a Poisson GLM, $P(Y_i | X=x_i)$ is a Poisson distribution, so every $i$, and different observations in general will follow different Poisson distributions.
-Except for the Gaussian case, there is no way to write a GLM in the form $y_i = \beta^\prime x_i + \epsilon_i$ for an *error term* $\epsilon_i$.
+For example, in a Poisson GLM, $P(Y_i | X=x_i)$ is a Poisson distribution, so different observations in general will follow different Poisson distributions.
+Except for the Gaussian case, there is no meaningful way to write a GLM in the form $y_i = \beta^\prime x_i + \epsilon_i$ for an *error term* $\epsilon_i$.